 Many smaller business offices can now enjoy the cost savings

 Note that many people living in rural areas inquire about the availability of T1 as a home broadband service.
 It's not really appropriate, both because of the cost that starts at around $300 a month and varies by location and because carriers will only install T1 and other business telecom services to companies with their own business addresses.

 How About Ethernet?

-Discover Your Bandwidth Upgrade Options Now Get a competitive quote for upgrade service now, including better prices on T1 and bonded T1 lines, high bandwidth solutions such as DOCSIS 3.1, Carrier Ethernet and MPLS network services from 10 Mbps to 10 Gbps, with 100 Gbps available in some areas.
-Find out in seconds what network services and pricing are available now for your commercial (not residential) building anywhere in the U.S. Simply use this handy form...
+Discover Your Bandwidth Upgrade Options Now You are likely paying too much money and getting too little bandwidth on your old T1 line contract.
+Get a competitive quote for upgrade service now, including high bandwidth solutions such as SD-WAN and Managed SDN Software Defined Networking, DOCSIS 3.1 Gigabit Cable Broadband, Carrier Ethernet and MPLS network services from 10 Mbps to 10 Gbps, with 100 Gbps available in some areas.
+Find out in seconds what network services and pricing are available now for your commercial business building anywhere in the U.S. Simply use this handy form...